kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 - Advanced settings expanded by default
 - Command-line tools for developers

+## Customization

+While ProtonAOSP isn't focused on customization, it still offers more choices than stock:

+- Status bar icon and clock settings
+- System-wide font styles (also affects third-party apps)
+- Display color balance adjustment (red, green, and blue)

+Check the [screenshots](screenshots.mdx#customization) for more details.

 ## Default experience {#defaults}

 The out-of-the-box experience is made to fit your needs:

 - Modern default settings
 - Material ringtone, alarm, and notification sounds
+- Plasma Mobile sounds
 - 2D and photo wallpapers

 ## SafetyNet